 A career in any one of these fields needs unflinching dedication towards one’s job often neglecting the needs of your family and friends.

 Which one to choose?

 This is the most difficult question and cannot have a direct answer.
 It’s like comparing apples with oranges.
 Both careers are lucrative and offer lots of opportunities for growth and progress.
 The working hours are taxing and a lot of responsibility and time management skills are needed for having a successful career in both the fields.
-However, there are key differences which can make it easier for a prospective candidate to choose between the two careers depending upon your area of interest.
+However, there are key differences that can make it easier for a prospective candidate to choose between the two careers depending upon your area of interest.

 Investment banking employees travel more and work for longer hours than their asset management peers.
 They have to bring the savers to the borrowers which itself is a mentally stimulating task and requires a lot of responsibility and accountability at the end of the investment banker.
 Moreover, the most key difference is in the salary package of the two.
-Investment banking professionals most definitely get higher salaries which are substantiated with the longer working hours.
+Investment banking professionals most definitely get higher salaries which are substantiated with longer working hours.

-Asset management professionals manage money for individuals, corporations et al, which implies that they have a set of clients to look after.
+Asset management professionals manage money for individuals, corporation et al, which implies that they have a set of clients to look after.
 They have to oversee the individual needs of all their clients and provide them with unbiased investment advice depending upon their requirements.
 They have to balance their time and energies between varied accounts and work in larger groups with comparatively lesser individual responsibilities compared to their investment banking peers.